IBM/gWhisper/README.md

     ./build/gwhisper [<Options>] <IP-Address> <Service> <Method> <Args>

 NOTE:
-If you are not building in a checked out git repository you should set the environment variable `GWHISPER_BUILD_VERSION` to the appropriate version of the source code.
+You may set the environment variable `GWHISPER_BUILD_VERSION` to a string of your choice before building.
-This will end up as part of the version string, returned when calling `gWhisper --version`.
+This string will end up as part of the version string, returned when calling `gWhisper --version`.
-In case you are building within the git repository, the version is automatically determined during the build.
-You may however add additional information to the version string by using this environment variable.

 ## Current development status